iirisarri/PEB_Phylogenomics/README.md

 ```
 for f in *fa; do awk -F"_" '/>/ {print ">"$2"_"$(NF-2)}; !/>/ {print $0}' $f> out; mv out $f; done

 # Explanation: loop through the files, modify the input file and save it to "out", overwrite the input with it.
-Awk: using the "_" field separator, modify lines starting with ">" (sequence names) so that they will only contain the second and second last elements separated by an underscore (>Genus_species).
-Print all other lines not starting with ">" (i.e. sequences) without modification.
+# Awk: using the "_" field separator, modify lines starting with ">" (sequence names) so that they will only
+# contain the second and second last elements separated by an underscore (>Genus_species).
+# Print all other lines not starting with ">" (i.e. sequences) without modification.
 ```
 </details>

 Don't forget to check the output: is your command doing what you want?

 **NOTE ABOUT ORTHOLOGY**: Ensuring orthology is a difficult issue and often using a tool like Orthofinder might not be enough.
 Paralogy is tricky business!
-Research has shown (e.g.[here](https://www.nature.com/articles/s41559-017-0126) or [here](https://academic.oup.com/mbe/article/36/6/1344/5418531)) that including paralogs can bias the phylogenetic relationship and molecular clock estimates, particularly when phylogenetic signal is weak.
+Research has shown (e.g. [here](https://www.nature.com/articles/s41559-017-0126) or [here](https://academic.oup.com/mbe/article/36/6/1344/5418531)) that including paralogs can bias the phylogenetic relationship and molecular clock estimates, particularly when phylogenetic signal is weak.
 Paralogs should always be removed prior to phylogenetic inference.
 But identifying them can be difficult and time consuming.
 One could build single-gene trees and look for sequences producing extremely long branches or clustering outside of the remaining sequences.